Updates for 2023 to our ongoing commitment

 We will launch a Diversity, Equity, and Inclusion (DEI) Committee to help us better educate employees on issues of racial inequality in the workplace and implement change to business practices, systems and infrastructure that potentially lead to discriminatory results.

-• To date, we have hosted multiple Diversity, Equity, and Inclusion learning sessions for Black Diamond employees.
+• To date, we have continued to offer annual Diversity, Equity, and Inclusion learning sessions for all Black Diamond employees.

 • The DEI Committee identified hiring forums that serve as a conduit to a more diverse applicant base which are now integrated into our job posting and hiring practice.